androg9n/ispmonitor/README.md

 ## How It Works

-- **Telegraf** - Executes automated `ping` requests to configured URLs and hosts.
+- **Telegraf** - Executes automated `ping` and dns requests to configured URLs and hosts.
 Shares gathered metrics via an HTTP endpoint.
 - **Prometheus** - Scrapes metrics from the Telegraf service and organizes them using labeled structures.
 - **Grafana** - Pulls metrics from Prometheus and builds a dashboard for visual insights.